 I always look for fun, tasty appetizers.
-I host a lot of dinner parties, and I like to start with drinks and appetizers.
-It’s easy to serve deviled eggs, fresh cut veggies with Greek yogurt dip and a few kinds of cheese.
-But sometimes I want something a little more elaborate.
+My husband and I host a lot of dinner parties, and we like to start with drinks and appetizers.

 These mini peppers fit the bill.
 They’re still very easy to make and can be prepped in advance, which is a big advantage when hosting.
 They are very tasty, and they look so pretty.

 My kids love these peppers and request them often, whether we’re having company or not, and I am happy to oblige.

 In fact, they help me make them and do most of the work by themselves!

 How to serve goat cheese stuffed mini peppers

 I almost always serve this dish as an appetizer.
 But sometimes I serve it as a side, especially when I make chicken kabobs.
 The two dishes complement each other well.